KQM-git/TCL/characters/electro/fischl.md

 | :--- | :--- |
 | Cast DMG | 291.2% |
 | Her Pilgrimage of Bleak | 222% |

+* C4 is calculated as a separate, second instance of Elemantal Burst damage.
+* C4 can benefit from The Stringless
+* C4 can crit
+* C4 and Q have separate crit rolls
+* C4 damage occurs before Q (higher priority)
 {% endtab %}

 {% tab title="C5" %}